What you need to know before applying for Summer TAP

 Visit the HESC website to view the status of your TAP application, submit a TAP application, or to add the summer term to your existing TAP application.
 The UB undergraduate college code is 1010.

-If you have questions regarding how Summer TAP may affect your financial aid, you are encouraged to contact the Office of Financial Aid at UBFA@buffalo.edu or by phone at 716-645-8232.
+If you have questions regarding how Summer TAP may affect your financial aid, you are encouraged to contact the Financial Aid Office at UBFA@buffalo.edu or by phone at 716-645-8232.